aav-antonov/snorkel-labeling-gpu/readme.md

-# Labeling Functions Implementation Benchmark
+# High-Performance Labeling Functions with C and CUDA

-This repository contains a comprehensive benchmark for comparing different implementations of Labeling Functions (LFs) computation, including Python, C multithreading, and multiple CUDA GPU implementations.
+This repository aims to provide significantly faster implementations for computing specific types of labeling functions, compared to Snorkel's native Python implementations.
+This speedup is achieved through the use of C multithreading and multiple CUDA GPU implementations.

+The C code is integrated with Python using ctypes, and the CUDA code is integrated using PyCUDA.

+You can learn more about programmatic labeling and Snorkel by visiting the [Snorkel website](https://www.snorkel.org/).

 ## Targeted Labeling Function Types